 &lt;sup>5 Granite's emissions reduction targets are aligned with the Paris Climate Accords' goal of limiting global warming to two degrees Celsius above pre-industrial levels.

-&lt;sup>6 Onsite solar projects were installed at a total of 12 Granite assets by the end of 2023.
+&lt;sup>6 Onsite solar projects were installed at a total of 16 Granite assets as at December 31, 2024.